Stuart Forster reports on the experience of staying at the Hotel Zumnorde in Erfurt, Germany.

-This four star superior hotel is bang in the heart of the city, making it a comfortable base to explore Erfurt on foot.
+This four star superior-rated hotel is bang in the heart of the city, making it a comfortable base to explore Erfurt on foot.

 From the Zumnorde, it’s less than 10-minutes’ walk to the half-timbered houses on the medieval Krämerbrücke.
 The Domplatz, the cobbled square beneath the cathedral and St Severi Church, is also roughly the same distance away.

 I drove into the city in a hire car, whose GPS was set to English rather than German.
 That resulted in some confusing pronunciations of street names and, consequently, one or two wrong turns.
 (I swear I was doing my best to make sense of the garbled names.)

 As you might anticipate in a city with a long history, some of Erfurt’s backroads are narrow and are one way streets.
 As a result, it took a little longer than expected for me to locate the hotel’s subterranean parking garage, which is in Weitergasse, off Anger, a street closed to motor vehicles.
 That helps makes this hotel a relatively quiet place to stay.

 You could always take the easy option and arrive into Erfurt by train.
 The central station is a 10-minute stroll south-west of the hotel, across Yuri-Gagarin Strasse, a street whose name hints at the Russian influence in this part of Germany, from the 1940s to the 1980s.